chenborui1/WordleSolver/README.md

 ## Introduction
 This repository contains a Python script designed to solve Wordle puzzles in hard or normal mode.
 Wordle is a popular word puzzle game where the player has to guess a hidden five-letter word within six attempts.
 The default strategy used for both game modes is an entropy maximization algorithm that implements a list of all valid wordle guesses and a common-word list.
-More information in the 'Results.txt' file under 'Tests' directory
+Benchmark results of each algorithm are in the 'Results.txt' file under 'Tests' directory

 ## Getting Started
 Follow the steps below to run the WordleSolver Python script and start solving Wordle puzzles.